-You’d be surprised the things people ask a yoga teacher.
+You’d be surprised by the things people ask a yoga teacher.
 Other than the usual questions about what pose is good for x or I have this funny thing… I get a lot of questions about anger.
 It seems more and more people are coming face to face with their anger on the mat and they’re seeking advice because they think it’s un-yogic and they need to stop.

 I remember the first time it happened to me.
-It took me by surprise, I thought yoga was meant to relax me.
+It took me by surprise.
+I thought yoga was meant to relax me.
 It was supposed to chill me out.
 So why was I getting so angry and pissed off in my class?
 It started with getting hot and bothered.
 Then I lost the connection to my breath.
-Everything was annoying me including the sound of someone else’s breath and the sounds outside of the room.
+Everything was annoying me, including the sound of someone else’s breath and the sounds outside of the room.
 I wanted to punch someone.
-This inner rage was burning to the surface and I had no idea why.
+This inner rage was burning to the surface, and I had no idea why.

-And then there were other times where the confluence of the poses, the music and the teacher’s words created a feeling of overwhelming sadness and I cried in yoga.
+And then there were other times where the confluence of the poses, the music and the teacher’s words created a feeling of overwhelming sadness, and I cried in yoga.

 Where was all this coming from?
 What was wrong with me?
 Yoga was supposed to feel good.